Exceeding Expectations: Stochastic Dominance as a General Decision Theory: The rational significance of background uncertainty

-Because Alice is a total hedonistic utilitarian, her situation is in every relevant respect equivalent to Methuselah's: It makes no difference, from a utilitarian standpoint, whether the welfare at stake is the agent's own, whether it belongs to a single welfare subject or to many, whether those subjects are near to the agent in space or time, etc. Just as in the case of Methuselah, therefore, we should conclude that (i) if there were nothing of moral significance in the Universe apart from the simple payoff of $O_1$ or $O_2$, then there would be no decisive justification for choosing $O_2$, but (ii), by making $O_2$ stochastically dominant over $O_1$, her background uncertainty gives her just such a decisive justification.
+The lesson of Methuselah's case generalizes straightforwardly to more ordinary choice situations.
+Suppose that Alice is a total hedonistic utilitarian and faces a choice between $O_1$, which will do an amount of good equivalent to 100 happy life-years with probability $1$, and $O_2$, which will do an amount of good equivalent to 1500 happy life-years with probability $0.1$, and do nothing with probability $0.9$.
+Suppose that Alice's beliefs about total welfare in the Universe, apart from the effects of her present choice, are described by a Laplace distribution centered at zero with a scale parameter of 10,000 happy-life-year-equivalents.
+Alice's situation is in every relevant respect equivalent to Methuselah's: It makes no difference, from a utilitarian standpoint, whether the welfare at stake is the agent's own, whether it belongs to a single welfare subject or to many, whether those subjects are near to the agent in space or time, etc. Just as in the case of Methuselah, therefore, we should conclude that (i) if there were nothing of moral significance in the Universe apart from the simple payoff of $O_1$ or $O_2$, then there would be no decisive justification for choosing $O_2$, but (ii) Alice's background uncertainty, by making $O_2$ stochastically dominant over $O_1$, gives her just such a decisive justification.